Colin Ballantyne: Research

-Avocations
+Personal life

-In addition to his interest in music, history, and travel, Ballantyne is a skilled mountain climber.
-He climbed all the Scottish Munros at least twice (and many of them three or more times).
-He ascended Mount Kilimanjaro (on the summit of which he proposed to his future wife Rebecca).
-He climbed many mountains in New Zealand and Europe, including many of Norway's peaks over 2000 meters.
+Ballantyne is a mountain climber.
+He climbed all the Scottish Munros at least twice.
+He ascended Mount Kilimanjaro and climbed many mountains in New Zealand and Europe, including many of Norway's peaks over 2000 meters.
 Accompanied by Chris Bonington, he ascended Mount Elbrus.

-Family

-Colin K. Ballantyne married Rebecca Josephine Trengove in August 1996.
+Ballantyne married Rebecca Josephine Trengove in August 1996.
 They have a son and a daughter.

 Awards and honours

 Ballantyne received in 1986 the Warwick Award and in 1999 the Wiley Award of the British Society for Geomorphology (formerly the British Geomorphological Research Group).
 The Royal Scottish Geographical Society (RSGS) awarded him in 1990 the RSGS's President's Medal, in 1991 the Newbigin Prize, and in 2015 the Coppock Research Medal.
 In 1996 he received the Saltire Society's Scottish Science Award and was elected a Fellow of the Royal Society of Edinburgh and a Fellow of the Royal Society of Arts.
 In 2000 he was awarded a D.Sc. from the University of St Andrews.
 In 2010 the Edinburgh Geological Society awarded him the Clough Medal.
 In 2015 the Geological Society of London awarded him the Lyell Medal.